_______________

 Identification:

 that are cylindrical, smooth and curved at the tips.
-The digestive
+Branches of the

-gland ducts extend to the very apex of each ceras and have simple
+gland extend to the very apex of each ceras and have simple

-branches.
-Each duct and its branches is typically orange at the base,
+side branches.
+Each one is typically orange at the base

 becoming yellow near the tip.
-There is usually a blue iridescence
+There is usually blue iridescence

-subapically on the cerata, rhinophores and cephalic tentacles.
-The
+subapically on the cerata, rhinophores and cephalic tentacles while some

 rhinophores are long, smooth and roughly equal in length to the